-Relevant Policy Analysis of Project Consistency LU-6.3 Consider establishing minimum land use density requirements in certain areas such as mixed-use zones to provide more efficient, consistent, and compatible development patterns while also promoting greater potential for pedestrian and transit oriented development.
-The proposed modified Project would be implemented under the SPA which allows for mixed-use development in an efficient manner.
+Table C-1 Consistency Analysis Policy # Relevant Policy Analysis of Project Consistency LU-6.3 Consider establishing minimum land use density requirements in certain areas such as mixed-use zones to provide more efficient, consistent, and compatible development patterns while also promoting greater potential for pedestrian and transit oriented development.
+The proposed modified project Development under this Specific Plan would be implemented under the SPA1 which allows for mixed-use development in an efficient manner.
 Density and height limits would allow for mid-rise residential development including densities up to 60 du/ac.
-The proposed modified Project includes provision for pedestrian and bicycle transit and can be linked to nearby public transit routes.
+The proposed modified project Development under this Specific Plan includes provision for pedestrian and bicycle transit and can be linked to nearby public transit routes.
 LU-6.6 Attract land uses that generate revenue to the City of Carson, while maintaining a balance of other community needs such as housing, open space, and public facilities.
-The proposed modified Project would include up to approximately 1,834,333 sq.ft. of commercial use that would be generating revenue to the City.
-The proposed modified Project, in combination with the 300 units entitled for construction on DD3, could add up to 1,550 housing units if fully developed, intermixed with plazas and open space.
+The proposed modified project Development under this Specific Plan would include up to approximately 1,834,333 sq.ft. of commercial use that would be generating revenue to the City.
+The proposed modified project Development under this Specific Plan, in combination with the 300 units entitled for construction on DD3, could add up to 1,550 housing units if fully developed, intermixed with plazas and open space.
 LU-7.2 Locate truck intensive uses in areas where the location and circulation pattern will provide minimal impacts on residential and commercial uses.
 Commercial loading areas would be screened where appropriate and truck loading activities would be set back from residential uses to minimize impacts on residential uses.
 Loading areas are located in areas on the Project site that would minimize conflicts with commercial uses.
 LU-7.3 Promote the use of buffers between more intensive industrial uses and residential uses.
-The proposed modified Project would include no industrial uses.
+The proposed modified project Development under this Specific Plan would include no industrial uses.
 New residential development would not be located adjacent to intensive industrial uses.
 LU-8.1 Amend the Zoning Ordinance to provide for those Mixed Use areas identified on the General Plan Land Use Plan.
 The land use for the Project site is Mixed-Use Residential.
 Since the approval of the approved Specific Plan in 2006, the zoning for this site has been consistent with the Mixed-Use land use designation.
 LU-8.3 Locate higher density residential uses in proximity to commercial centers in order to encourage pedestrian traffic and provide a consumer base for commercial uses.
-The proposed modified Project includes the potential for high density residential development within a mixed-use project containing up to 1,834,833 sq.ft. of commercial activity.
+The proposed modified project Development under this Specific Plan includes the potential for high density residential development within a mixed-use project containing up to 1,834,833 sq.ft. of commercial activity.
 The SPA includes a pedestrian circulation system that connects the various components of the Project site.
 LU-11.1 Target potential sites or areas for the development of signature projects.
 Project implementation would create a signature project at a location that has been identified as being conducive to such a project, due to the Project site's location along the I-405 Freeway, visual accessibility from the I-405 Freeway and its location within the central area of Carson.